PorticoEstate/PorticoEstate/phpgwapi/doc/README.md

 ### Requirements

-These guidelines must be followed for any application that wants considered for inclusion into the PorticoEstate
+These guidelines must be followed for any application that wants considered for inclusion into the PorticoEstate distribution:
-distribution:

 -   It must run on PHP 7.2 or later
 -   SQL statements must be compatible with both MySQL, PostgreSQL, MSSQL Server and SAP-DB
 -   It must use our default header.inc.php include.
 -   It must use our $GLOBALS['phpgw']->link($url) for all links (this is for session support).
 -   It must use "POST" for form submit methods.
 -   It must respect phpGW group rights and phpGW user permissions.
 -   It must use our directory structure, template support and lang (multi-language) support.
 -   Where possible it should run on both Unix and NT platforms.
--   For applications that do not meet these requirements, they can be available to users via the PorticoEstate "3rd Party Apps" listing on our website.
-If you need help converting your application to templates and our lang support, we will try to connect you with someone to help.

 ### Writing/porting your application